Table of Contents

 TIA’s do not cause long-term damage (walking, talking).
 Anxiety and worry about another stroke is common.
 This is true even after making lifestyle changes and taking medicine.
 Teach yourself, your family, and friends to recognize the signs of a stroke.
 The phrase FAST helps you remember the symptoms.

 - F — Face.
 You can’t smile.
 Your face or mouth is drooping.
 This is limited to one side of your face.

 - A — Arms.
 You can’t raise one or both arms.

 - S — Speech.
 You can’t speak, repeat a simple phrase.
 Your speech is slurred.

 - T — Time.
 Time is the most important factor in treating a stroke.
-Receiving treatment within 3 hours of your symptoms provides the best outcome and recovery.
+Receiving treatment within 4.5 hours of your symptoms provides the best outcome and recovery.
+The sooner, the better.

 Teach your family and friends the FAST rule in case you cannot communicate.